 Don’t forget to stay connected!
 You can follow me on social media by clicking on any of the buttons in the upper navigation bar or under “Subscribe & Follow”.
 Comments under every blog post have a “Reply” feature so I can answer your questions directly under your comment.
 For longer comments or inquiries, you can visit my Contact page to stay in touch.

 My new blog would not have been possible without the talent of some wonderful people.
 My good friend Claudia of Fig. 2 Design captured the vision for my blog perfectly with her custom artwork, lettering and keen designer’s eye.
 I’m grateful for the dedication and hard work she poured into my re-design, and am especially thankful for her friendship.
 My friend Shelly of SPC Creative Photography made me forget all about my camera shyness and made my kitchen photo shoot incredibly fun.
 She captured the style of photographs I envisioned and delighted me with some amazing camera angles.
-I’ll be telling (and showing) you more about my photo shoot in an upcoming The Side Dish post.
 The amazing team at Agency Replacement implemented all the elements of my blog with friendly professionalism at every turn.
 Last but never least, my husband Peter encouraged me from the time that this blog was still an idea in my head.
 He’s been my biggest fan and supporter.
 He’s also the best taste-tester.

 Once again, welcome to the new Flavia’s Flavors!
 I hope you enjoy my blog’s new home.
 I’m looking forward to bringing you a taste of Italy in your home kitchen!